 6. Remember to Start the Brand Launch Internally

 Whether you’re rebranding or launching an entirely new product, it’s important to help your team understand the brand, its personality, and its story right from the start.
-These are the people who will be selling your product, even if they don’t work in sales.
-They will be answering questions, helping customers or vendors, and arranging the events of your brand launch.
-Take the time to explain your brand’s attributes and why the people they’ll be talking with in the future should care.
+These are the people who will sell your product, even if they don’t work in sales.
+They will answer questions, help customers or vendors, and arrange the events of your brand launch.
+Take the time to explain your brand’s attributes to your team and why potential customers should care about your brand.

 7. Prepare Documents to Keep Everyone on the Same Page

-A brand guidelines document is a huge help here.
+A brand guidelines document is an immense help here.
 It should list all the essential points both employees and outside partners need to know—positioning, product features, important dates, selling points, info on how to order (if applicable), etc.

 8. Carefully Plan Your Brand Launch Schedule